pulumi/workshops/archive/aws-intro/csharp/lab-01/04-updating-your-infrastructure.md

 [Output] public Output<string> WebsiteEndpoint { get; set; }
 ```

-Then set the property from within MyStack
+Then set the property from within MyStack below the `this.BucketName`

 ```cs
 ...